VICO-UoE/mlpractical/notes/running-jobs-on-the-compute-cluster.md

 cp experiments/2017-02-10_12-30-00 /afs/inf.ed.ac.uk/user/s12/s123456/experiments
 ```

-and then run the following in a Python interpreter / Jupyter notebook cell *on a DICE computer* (i.e. not on your session logged in to the cluster head node)
+(replacing the timestamp and directories appropriately) and then run the following in a Python interpreter / Jupyter notebook cell *on a DICE computer* (i.e. not on your session logged in to the cluster head node)

 ```python
 import os